The Century’s Best Holiday Campaigns

 The stressors of the COVID-19 pandemic serve as the frame for this ad.
 With Etta James singing “At Last” over the freeze-frame holiday gathering and dinner, it highlights families and friends coming back together for Christmas.
 Vaccinated, we hope.

-It’s the most wonderful time of the year, and we’re definitely in the spirit of the holidays.
-We wish you a very happy and very warm season of giving and an even more prosperous new year.
-We’ll see you in 2022!
+It’s the most wonderful time of the year, and here at Big Sea we’re definitely getting in the holiday spirit.
+We wish you a happy and warm season of giving and an even more prosperous new year.
+We’ll see you in 2024!